sunesimonsen/7W17732/Readme.md

 ## Disclaimer ##

 This is still work in progress and will be finished the very last minute.
 That is just how I work :-).
-So spelling mistakes and the code actually work will be fixed later.
+So spelling mistakes and the code actually working will be fixed later.

 ---------------------------------------